hyeinyoon/askapflash-validation/README.md

+ASKAP FLASH data validation script

 11 Nov 2020

 written by Hyein Yoon

-- Each directory contains a validation output report of each SBID.
+- Each directory contains a validation output report from each SBID.

-- Now this validation script is just focusing on successful/efficient run.
+- At this stage, this validation script just focuses on a successful/efficient run.

-- At this stage, there are some missing askapsoft outputs to run the script completely.
+- As there are missing askapsoft outputs to run the script completely now, some dummy data/plots are used.

-- Hence, I used some dummy data/plots.
-Please do not focus on the meaning of each plot and output number.
+- Hence, please do not focus too much on the meaning of specific plots and output number.